arashcodes/data-challange/README.md

 # data-challenge
-This a full-stack app that works with randomly generated data by provided by engineers and the responses gathered from five raters.
-After generating the data and following the instruction below, user can monitor the total responses provided by raters to 3 label and 5 label questions.
+This is a full-stack app that works with randomly generated data, provided by engineers and the responses gathered from five raters.
+After generating the data following the instructions below, user can monitor the total responses provided by raters to 3 label and 5 label questions.
 The sample data covers Oct.
 1, 2005 to Oct.
 30, 2005.
 Using a bar chart and with the options provided user can compare raters data by daily, weekly or monthly.

 The program is written in JavaScript and React on the front-end and Node.js and PostgreSQL on the back-end.